bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

     - The response JSON document will have a dictionary object as the value for the "Data" key with key value pairs for all the fields of the updated database entry.

 - Deleting a consumer database entry.
-    - To delete a consumer database entry, the value for "Database Action" in the POST request must equal "Consumer Deletion".
+    - To delete a consumer database entry, the value for "Database Action" in the JSON Body must equal "Consumer Deletion".
     - The only other field should be "Consumer Database ID".
     - The response JSON document will have a "Deleted" as the value for the "Data" key.

-- If there are errors in the POSTed JSON document:
+- If there are errors in the JSON Body document:
     - "Error Code" will be 1.
     - An array of length > 0 will be the value for the "Errors" key in the "Status" dictionary.
-        -Each item in the array is a string corresponding to an error in the POSTed JSON doc.
+        -Each item in the array is a string corresponding to an error in the JSON Body doc.
     - No changes are made to the database.

 ### Consumer Data Retrieval API